-30 (1) A law enforcement agency investigating a report of known or 31 suspected child abuse or neglect;

-(2) A county attorney in preparation of a child abuse or neglect petition or termination of parental rights petition;

-3 (3) A physician who has before him or her a child whom he or she 4 reasonably suspects may be abused or neglected;

-5 (4) An agency having the legal responsibility or authorization to 6 care for, treat, or supervise an abused or neglected child or a parent, a 7 guardian, or other person responsible for the abused or neglected child's 8 welfare who is the subject of the report of child abuse or neglect;

-9 (5) Any person engaged in bona fide research or auditing.
-No 10 information identifying the subjects of the report of child abuse or 11 neglect shall be made available to the researcher or auditor;

-12 (6) The Foster Care Review Office and the designated local foster 13 care review board when the information relates to a child in a foster 14 care placement as defined in section 43-1301.
-The information provided to 15 the office and local board shall not include the name or identity of any 16 person making a report of suspected child abuse or neglect;

-17 (7) The designated protection and advocacy system authorized 18 pursuant to the Developmental Disabilities Assistance and Bill of Rights 19 Act of 2000, 42 U.S.C.
-15001, as the act existed on January 1, 2005, and 20 the Protection and Advocacy for Mentally Ill Individuals Act, 42 U.S.C.
-21 10801, as the act existed on September 1, 2001, acting upon a complaint 22 received from or on behalf of a person with developmental disabilities or 23 mental illness;

-(8) The person or persons having custody of the abused or neglected child in situations of alleged out-of-home child abuse or neglect;

-(9) The department, as required or authorized by federal or state law and in furtherance of its For purposes of licensing providers of child care programs, the Department of Health and Human Services; and

-(10) A probation officer administering juvenile intake services pursuant to section 29-2260.01, conducting court-ordered predispositional investigations prior to disposition, or supervising a juvenile upon

-1 disposition; and -

-2 (11) A child advocacy center pursuant to team protocols and in 3 connection with a specific case under review or investigation by a child 4 abuse and neglect investigation team or a child abuse and neglect 5 treatment team convened by a county attorney.

-6 Sec.
-6. Section 28-728, Reissue Revised Statutes of Nebraska, is7 amended to read:

-8 28-728 (1) The Legislature finds that child abuse and neglect are 9 community problems requiring a coordinated response by law enforcement, child advocacy centers, prosecutors, the Department of Health and Human 10 11 Services, and other agencies or entities designed to protect children.
-It 12 is the intent of the Legislature to create a child abuse and neglect investigation team in each county or contiguous group of counties and to 13 14 create a child abuse and neglect treatment team in each county or 15 contiguous group of counties.
+- (1) A law enforcement agency investigating a report of known or suspected child abuse or neglect; - (2) A county attorney in preparation of a child abuse or neglect petition termination of parental rights petition; - (3) A physician who has before him or her a child whom he or she reasonably suspects may be abused or neglected; - (4) An agency having the legal responsibility or authorization to care treat, or supervise an abused or neglected child or a parent, a guardian, or other person responsible for the abused or neglected child's welfare who is the subject of the report of child abuse or neglect; - (5) Any person engaged in bona fide research or auditing.
+No information identifying the subjects of the report of child abuse or neglect shall be made available to the researcher or auditor; - (6) The Foster Care Review Office and the designated local foster care review board when the information relates to a child in a foster care placement as defined in section 43-1301.
+The information provided to the office and local board shall not include the name or identity of any person making a report of suspected child abuse or neglect; - (7) The designated protection and advocacy system authorized pursuant to the Developmental Disabilities Assistance and Bill of Rights Act of 2000, 42 U.S.C.
+15001, as the act existed on January 1, 2005, and the Protection and Advocacy for Mentally Ill Individuals Act, 42 U.S.C.
+10801, as the act existed on September 1, 2001, acting upon a complaint received from or on behalf of a person with developmental disabilities or mental illness; - (8) The person or persons having custody of the abused or neglected child - in situations of alleged out-of-home child abuse or neglect; (9) The department, as required or authorized by state law, federal law, federal regulation, or applicable federal program provisions and in furtherance of its For purposes of licensing providers of child care Department of Health and Human Services; and - (10) A probation officer administering juvenile intake services pursuant to section 29-2260.01, conducting court-ordered predispositional investigations prior to disposition, or supervising a juvenile upon disposition; and - - (11) A child advocacy center pursuant to team protocols and in connection with a specific case under review or investigation by a child abuse and neglect investigation team or a child abuse and neglect treatment team convened by a county attorney. - Sec.
+6. Section 28-728, Reissue Revised Statutes of Nebraska, is amended - 28-728 (1) The Legislature finds that child abuse and neglect are community problems requiring a coordinated response by law enforcement, child advocacy centers, prosecutors, the Department of Health and Human Services, and other agencies or entities designed to protect children.
+It is the intent of the Legislature to create a child abuse and neglect investigation team in each county or contiguous group of counties and to create a child abuse and neglect treatment team in each county or contiguous group of counties. - (2) Each county or contiguous group of counties.